10 things I’ve learned through stories of overcoming adversity

 5. Drug and alcohol addiction is truly at epidemic proportions

 In our journey through our son’s addiction, we’ve learned more than we ever wanted to know about it.
-Today, people are more likely to die from an overdose than an auto accident.
+It has been calculated that in 2019, people are more likely to die from an overdose than an auto accident.

 According to the National Institute on Drug Abuse, an estimated 72,000 people died of an overdose in 2017.
 The most substantial increase in overdoses came from synthetic opioids, primarily fentanyl, with an estimated 30,000 deaths.
 These synthetic opioids are a game changer.
 Addicts are in more danger of overdose than ever because of these synthetics.